March 14, 2012 by The Citron Review

 Which I now must lug back into the basement.

-Ron Yazinki’s poems have appeared in The Journal of the Mulberry Poets and Writers Association, Poets Online, Strong Verse, The Bijou Review, Recursive Angel, The Edison Literary Review, and many other journals.
-He is also the author of the chapbook HOUSES: AN AMERICAN ZODIAC, which was published by The Poetry Library and a book of poems SOUTH OF SCRANTON.
+Ron Yazinski’s poems have appeared in The Journal of the Mulberry Poets and Writers Association, Poets Online, Strong Verse, The Bijou Review, Recursive Angel, The Edison Literary Review, and many other journals.
+He is also the author of the chapbook Houses: An American Zodiac, which was published by The Poetry Library and a book of poems South of Scranton.